 If the ADCs are run with synchronized timing, this same clock can be applied to the MUX_SELECT bit.
 After the MUX_SELECT rising edge, either data port will have the data for its respective channel; after the falling edge, the alternate channel's data will be placed on the bus.
 Typically, the other unused bus would be disabled by setting the appropriate OEB high to reduce power consumption and noise.
-Figure 7 shows an example of multiplex mode.
+Figure xx shows an example of multiplex mode.
 When multiplexing data, the data rate is two times the sample rate.
-Note that both channels must remain active in this mode and that each channel's power-down pin must remain low.
+Note that both channels must remain active in this mode and that each channel's power-